Mango cheesecake is a silky smooth cheesecake, made with mango puree and garnished with sliced mangoes. An absolute

 (Please read the entire post for detailed step-by-step instructions and tips)

 I have a life-long love affair with mangoes.
-Growing up in India, the months of May and June meant summer holidays and mangoes.
+Growing up in India, the months of May and June meant summer holidays and Indian mangoes such as Alphonso and Mankurad (Goan mangoes).
 And since mango season is a blink-and-you-miss-it period, I would make up for it by eating my weight in mangoes – I’m talking a dozen mangoes a day.
 Sometimes more!

 Now that I live in Switzerland, we get Alphonso mangoes that are imported from India, and the closest substitute is canned mango puree available (all year round) at our local Indian store.
 The next best thing to eating these succulent, sweet mangoes on their own is to make a cheesecake out of it!

 I was pretty pleased with how this mango cheesecake turned out.
 I love the fact that this recipe uses primarily cream cheese and fresh mango puree for the filling, and there isn’t any added cream necessary!
 The cheesecake is absolutely silky smooth and utterly decadent.
 I think I’ve found my new favorite cheesecake with this one.

 Note that this recipe is made using an Instant Pot.
 It can be baked in the oven as well with a water bath, but I find that using the Instant Pot for cheesecakes to be the most convenient method.

 - Crackers or cookies for the crust: I like using cookies such as these classic crackers that we get here in Europe.
 You can use graham crackers or any cookie of your choice.

 - Melted butter: Crushed crackers are mixed with melted butter to form the crust of the cheesecake